khengwei118/ImageRecognition/README.md

 - XML

 ## Known issues
-- Image Recognition accuracy is not very high
+- Image Recognition generally works well, but due to labels limitation it can only recognize 1000 objects.
-- Certain phones would get image rotated in certain cases due to EXIF data
+- Certain phones would get image rotated in certain cases due to EXIF data.